Explore the power of 3D modeling in product design. Discover how designers use tools to create hyper-realistic depictions for a 360-degree view.

 Some major businesses like IKEA use this technology to help customers when choosing furniture.
 They have 3D models on their website which customers can use to see if the product would fit in their rooms.
 You can test models in different virtual rooms and areas, making the whole process much convenient and easy.

-Mass production is difficult, time-consuming, and consists of a lot of small actions before you’re able to deliver the finished product to the market.
+Mass production is difficult, time and resources-consuming, and consists of a lot of small actions before you’re able to deliver the finished product to the market.
 It depends on different departments and parts, creating a very codependent environment.
 If one part falls off, the whole construction will fall over.
 3D modeling simplifies the process by conjoining different design and manufacturing activities into one quick & easy setup.

-3D modeling has become a standard in any product design process.
+3D modeling has become a standard in any product design and prototyping process.
 It is here to stay, so if you haven’t already, consider implementing it into your product design and advertising strategy.

 At PIXREADY, we offer comprehensive 3D product rendering services.
 Our team of industry experts can model and create even the most difficult of concepts, and we’re ready to offer you support for the whole design to the manufacturing process.
 Contact us through the form on our website, schedule a quick consultation call, and make your wildest product design ideas into a reality.